elifehacker/python_flask_restful_api/README.md

 (myenv) F:\workspace\saber\task345>pip install -r requirements.txt
 (myenv) F:\workspace\saber\task345>python saber_task3.py
 ```
 There is below logic to facilitate the development.
 To download the latest data, simply remove the swpc.db file under /task345 and restart the application.
+If you would ask what would I do to automate this process, I would use airflow to call another api in this app which triggers the download every now and then.
+New entries could be added to the database.
 ```
 has_data = Data.query.get(1)
 if not has_data: